 Consuming ripe and raw mangoes during pregnancy is safe, provided you take them with caution.
 Ripe fruit offers natural sugars and is an excellent replacement for high-calorie desserts.
 Ripened mangoes stimulate appetite, aid digestion and improve your complexion.

 Is It Safe To Eat Mango During Third Trimester?

 You can continue to eat mangoes during your final trimester but in smaller quantities.
 Excessive fruit intake around this time can cause gestational diabetes.
-Also, avoid mangoes during the final weeks of pregnancy if you had experienced any allergic reactions earlier.
+Also, avoid mangoes during the final weeks of pregnancy if you have experienced any allergic reactions earlier.

 Mango spinach pregnancy smoothie